Inglewood, Victoria: Present

 Inglewood is known as the "Blue Eucalyptus" town and is the largest town in the Loddon Shire, with 886 residents according to the 2021 census.
 It is the main service town for the Loddon Shire with a hospital, chemist, community bank, supermarket and hardware store providing services to its residents in Inglewood and the surrounding towns.

-Inglewood's main tourist attraction is the Eucalyptus Distillery Museum which is located on the northern edge of the town on the site of the "Old Jones Distillery".
+Inglewood's main tourist attraction is the Eucalyptus Distillery Museum which is located on the Calder Hwy on the site of the "Old Jones' Distillery".
 The site is heritage listed and houses a museum, retail store, coffee bar and model distillery.
 The eucalyptus oil industry is still a major employer in the region with two commercial distilleries located close by.
+There are many hectares of Eucalyptus polybractea plantations that the local distilleries use to harvest eucalyptus oil.

 Inglewood is a notable example of a Victorian gold rush town, with its 19th-century architecture attracting many visitors.
 The main street, Brooke Street, is noted for its narrowness and concentration of double-story buildings.
 No less than seven hotel buildings (two still operating) and four bank buildings are found in Brooke Street.
 Several buildings were designed by prominent Bendigo architects Vahland and Getzmann, including the Charlie Napier Hotel.
 Inglewood is also notable for the collection of public and religious buildings located away from the main thoroughfare, unusual for a town of its size.
 The town hall features a tower and chiming clock.

 The town is also gaining a reputation amongst treasure hunters, with at least half a dozen vintage and antique stores operating in Brooke Street.

 Gold-seekers still converge on the surrounding bushland in search of gold.
 Since the million dollar "Hand of Faith" nugget was discovered 11 km west at Kingower in 1980, gold detectors have brought fresh discoveries left behind by the early prospectors.
 Inglewood forms part of the "Golden Triangle" which encompasses some of the richest alluvial goldfields in the world, including Kingower, Rheola, Dunolly, Tarnagulla and Moliagul, where the biggest gold nugget ever unearthed, the "Welcome Stranger", was discovered.

 Quartz mining is also still present, with MG Gold operating the Maxwell's Mine to the north of the township.

 Inglewood is the gateway to Kooyoora State Park.
 Located a short distance west of the town, the park is a popular camping and recreation location and home to Melville's Caves where the bushranger Captain Melville is rumoured to have based himself during the 1850s.
+Melville caves is a stunning location with a view of the entire region from the lookout.

 The town is central to the Bridgewater On Loddon and Kingower wineries, producing quality red and white wines.

 The town has an Australian Rules football team, the "Blues", competing in the Loddon Valley Football League.
 The Inglewood Football Club was formed around 1873 and was a foundation member of the Victorian Football Association (VFA) in 1877.

 Golfers play at the course of the Inglewood Golf Club on the Calder Highway.